-Electrical Installation Condition Report.
-EICR is a formal document that is produced following an assessment of the electrical installation within a property/building.
+Electrical Installation Condition Report is more commonly known as Fixed Wire Testing, hard wire testing, electrical testing or periodic inspection and testing.
+EICR is a formal document/certificate that is produced following an assessment of the electrical installation within a property/building as included in the price.

 It is a statutory responsibility for every UK workplace to ensure they are compliant with the Electricity at Work Regulations 1989.